SWelland1/Project2/README.md

 ![Reset game modal desktop screen shot](images/Lost%20Game%20Window.png)

-* The reset game modal is to double check that the user understands what happens when they reset the game to ensure that they don't lose their progress if that wasn't what they intended to do.
+* There is a message that double checks with the User that they are sure they want to restart the game.
-* The 'Reset Game' modal consists of:
+* Consists of:
- - A modal header asking the user if they are sure about reseting the game, and an 'x' button so the user can exit the modal and return to their game from the top of the modal.
+ - Header asking User if they ar esure they want to restart the game, also an 'x' button so the user can exit the modal and return to their game from the top of the modal.
- - A line of text in the modal boday informing the user that all their progress will be lost if they reset the game.
+ - Text informing the User if they exit all guesses will be lost.
  - A modal footer with a 'close' button, so the user can close the modal and return to their game from the bottom of the modal, and a 'reset game' button so the user can continue and reset the game if that is what they wish to do.